Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 #### Final output

 Based on the final result, I decide to choose the AdaBoostClassifier with
-precision 0.44974	and recall 0.34450	, and the parameters I chose  are algorithm - 'SAMME.R', n_estimators 15.
+Precision: 0.48621	Recall: 0.37900, and the parameters I chose  are algorithm - 'SAMME.R', n_estimators 15.